WebAssembly vs. Docker: Exploring their Connection and Potential

 emcc D:\WasmDemo\helloworld.c -o D:\WasmDemo\helloworld.wasm

-Once we have the binary, we can build a Docker image using a Dockerfile that starts with a "scratch" image and copies in the WASM binary as the entrypoint.
+Once we have the binary, we can build a Docker image using a Dockerfile that starts with a "scratch" image and copies it in the WASM binary as the entrypoint.

 FROM scratch